- What Is The HARP Mortgage Program

 For example, a loan amount of $125,000 with a home value of $100,000 would represent a Loan-to-Value of 125%.
 If your loan amount exceeded this and your lender had a cap of 125%, your loan would not be approved with that particular lender.

 Call us at 888-627-6802 if you are concerned about your LTV and whether or not your current bank may have an issue that they're not telling you about up-front.

 Some lenders have no LTV restrictions and if you believe your new loan would exceed 105%, you would be wise to ask in advance before proceeding if this could be a problem for you.

 *Note - The higher the LTV, the longer it may take to close your HARP loan due to the limited number of lenders that are funding these higher Loan-to-Value transactions.
 For mortgages with 150% or greater LTV, it is not uncommon to wait 60-90 days for a full underwritten approval and final loan documents.

 3. Do you have any FICO score caps in effect that could prevent my loan from being approved?

 Some lenders have instituted credit score restrictions for HARP 2.0 loans that may exceed their normal guidelines.

 This is particularly true when the loan to value exceeds certain levels.
 If you know that your FICO score may fall below 720, you should ask the lender you are speaking with if they have any credit overlays involving FICO scores that could impact you.

-Note - One of the updated guideline changes with HARP involves placing a ceiling on
+*Note - One of the updated guideline changes with HARP involves placing a ceiling on

 4. If my mortgage has Private Mortgage Insurance in effect, will that be a problem with obtaining an approval?